 - Whether the LLC will be member-managed or manager-managed

 LLC operating agreements contain rules and procedures for operating a South Dakota LLC.
 Your operating agreement should be kept on file at your business location.
 An operating agreement is not required in South Dakota state but can still be important when starting an LLC.
 An operating agreement can include provisions on:

 - Voting powers

-You'll most likely need to get an Employer Identification Number (EIN) or Tax ID number for your new business.
-An EIN or Tax ID number is a number assigned by the IRS (Internal Revenue Service) to identify your business.
-It's like a social security number for business entities.
-Most entrepreneurs find that they need it so that they can hire their employees and open up a business bank account.
+You'll most likely need to get an EIN (Employer Identification Number) number for your new business.
+An EIN is a number assigned by the IRS (Internal Revenue Service) to identify your business.
+It's like a Social Security number for business entities.
+Most entrepreneurs find that they need it so that they can hire employees and open up a business bank account.
 Get your EIN for free on the IRS website.